3 Minute Thesis

 We look forward to your involvement in this exciting initiative.
 If you would like further information please contact CSU's 3MT organisers via CSU3MT@csu.edu.au.

-Congratulations to all participants in Charles Sturt University 2019 Three Minute Thesis competition.
+Congratulations to all finalists in Charles Sturt University 2020 Three Minute Thesis competition.

-Winning the Judges’ Choice was Blake Collins from the Faculty of Science / School of Exercise Science, Sport and Health and who went onto compete at the UQ final in Brisbane.
+Winning the Judges’ Choice was Jennifer Schwarz from the Faculty of Business, Justice and Behavioural Sciences / School of Psychology and who will compete at the UQ final in Brisbane.

 Jennifer Schwarz - School of Psychology

-Michelle Williams - School of Animal & Veterinary Sciences
+Tabita Tan – School of Animal and Veterinary Sciences

-Blake Collins - School of Exercise Science, Sport and Health
+Mitchell Kunnen – School of Exercise Science, Sport & Health

 Please contact CSU's 3MT organisers via CSU3MT@csu.edu.au